-We talked to Jennifer Nau & Victor Furtick from Campus2City to get their tips on things to do and look for before you make your move after graduation!
-Campus2City is an online platform dedicated to preparing and empowering undergraduate & graduate students to successfully navigate the rental process in NYC.
+We talked to Jennifer Nau, the founder of Campus2City, to get her tips on things to do and look for before you make your move after graduation!
+Campus2City provides real estate guidance to undergraduate & graduate students and helps them find the best home for life's next chapter.
+Campus2City specializes in relocating recent grads to New York, New Jersey, Chicago, and Boston.
+There is a lot to understand to successfully navigate the rental process and the NYC market can be the most challenging.
 Follow this list point by point and you shouldn’t have any issues when it comes time to move!

 1. Research different neighborhoods